Rabbit Trap: Production

 Producing are Elijah Wood and Daniel Noah’s SpectreVision and Lawrence Inglee with Elisa Lleras, Alex Ashworth and Sean Marley.
 Dev Patel stars and also acts as executive producer alongside Wiser Film’s Benjamin Kramer, Carte Blanche’s Kyle Stroud, Tom Ogden, Bankside Films’ Stephen Kelliher and Sophie Green.

 Lucrecia Dalt acts as composer on the project, alongside sound designer Graham Reznick and sound supervisor Brent Kiser.

-Principal photography began in 2023.
-Filming locations included North Yorkshire.
+With the film set entirely in a remote cottage, an "ideal location" was initially found in south Wales, and principal photography began in 2023.
+However, after the cottage's owner withdrew from the agreement, a new cottage had to be found.
+Additionally, the production company realised that Welsh law prohibited smoking in enclosed public locations, while English law allowed exceptions for the requirements of film roles.
+This meant that production had to be relocated to England, because filming the two main characters, who are chain-smokers, would otherwise be impossible.
+Creative Wales suggested using specially disguised e-cigarettes as an alternative, but Chainey decided those would be unrealistic.

+Eventually a suitable location was found in North Yorkshire; Chainey was disappointed by being unable to film in Wales, and hopes to make other films there in the future.

 Release

 Rabbit Trap premiered in the Midnight section at the 2025 Sundance Film Festival on 24 January 2025.
 The film was released in the United States by Magnolia Pictures on September 12, 2025.
+The film was released in the United Kingdom on January 30, 2026, by Picturehouse Entertainment.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 57 out of 100, based on 17 critics, indicating "mixed or average" reviews.